 If you’ve got any questions, or want to exercise your rights as stated above, then please write to us at [email protected].

-FutureGov has appointed an internal Data Protection Officer.
+FutureGov has appointed an internal Data Protection Lead.
 They are responsible for keeping this policy up to date and for helping us make sure we follow these practices in our everyday work.

-To contact our Data Protection Officer - Stuart Mackenzie, please email [email protected].
+To contact our Data Protection Lead - Stuart Mackenzie, please email [email protected].